 Woodlands Woodbine Community Drainage Improvements

 We completed drainage studies to identify solutions for communities frequently hit by flooding due to extreme rainfall.
-Such solutions can include adding additional storm drainage pipes, increasing the size of pipes, and adding wet or dry storm ponds to help manage stormwater.
+Solutions include adding storm drainage pipes, increasing the size of pipes, and adding wet or dry storm ponds to manage stormwater.

-These communities have a storm level service of a one-in-five year rainfall event or less, which was the standard at the time these communities were first built.
-That means that there is now a 20 percent chance (or greater) that the storm system will not handle rainfall events causing local flooding in any given year.
+These communities have a storm level service of a one-in-five year rainfall event or less, which was the standard when these communities were first built.
+That means that there is now a 20 percent chance (or greater) the storm system will not handle yearly rainfall events causing local flooding.

 Braeside dry pond

-This dry pond will greatly reduce flooding during extreme rain events, specifically the flooding that occurs at the intersection of Southland Drive S.W. and Braeside Drive S.W.
+This dry pond will greatly reduce flooding during heavy rain events, specifically the flooding that occurs at the intersection of Southland Drive S.W. and Braeside Drive S.W.

 Overall vehicle and pedestrian safety will be improved, traffic congestion reduced and emergency vehicle access unimpeded by flooding.

-24th Street Storm Trunk Diversion
+24 Street Storm Trunk Diversion

 Phase 1 - 4: Summer 2020 (see figure image on right)

-- Storm sewer diversion - The storm sewer installation along 24th Street S.W. is complete.
+- Storm sewer diversion - The storm sewer installation along 24 Street S.W. is complete.

 Bebo Grove Storm Pond

 Newly created picnic areas and lookouts surrounding the pond will provide spaces for park users to enjoy the improved aesthetics of the Bebo Grove area and the wet pond will attract more bird and wildlife species.

 This project spans Cedarbrae, Braeside, Woodlands and Woodbine, and aims to implement localized improvements in order to alleviate existing flooding issues.

 In 2017, The City identified several high priority sites for flood mitigation, including the installation of inlet control devices at multiple locations, with construction to continue this year.

-- Storm sewer diversion include the installation of storm pipes and catchbasins to divert, increase capacity and alleviate surcharging;
+- Storm sewer diversion include the installation of storm pipes and catchbasins to divert, increase capacity and alleviate surcharging.

 - ICD's help reduce water backing up into basements and sewer overflows since capacity is better controlled at the pipe inlet, and the water remains in the catchbasin or above ground.